ERC-BIG-5/twitter-stream-unpacker/readme.md

 # Twitter Stream Grab processing

+## Annotation tasks

+Currently, we are doing 4 annotations for a month (+2 for notes)

+text, media - relevant, class (corine classification) For this we use the annotation_extra "1" when handling databases and files

 this repo processes Twitter Stream grabs from https://archive.org/details/twitterstream
 Each torrent results in a folder for each month